 One of the most popular study areas at Providence, the Counselling Psychology degree program will prepare you for work as a Christian counsellor by building your knowledge of the discipline and honing your therapeutic skills.
-A major draw of this Master’s Degree is that considerable coursework can be completed via Distance Education, with remaining classes available in either Otterburne or Calgary.
+A major draw of this Master’s Degree is that considerable coursework can be completed via Distance Education, with remaining classes available in either Otterburne or Cochrane.

 "I really appreciated the relationships we were able to foster with our professors.
 Providence offers smaller classroom settings and that allowed for more one-on-one time with faculty.
 I think that has aided in my learning and shaped who I am as a person." - Esther Schmidt, 2016 Master of Arts in Counselling Psychology